 In order to evict, a landlord must:

-B. If the resident has not vacated after the three-day period, a "Summons and Complaint" (begins legal action) may be served on the resident.
-The "Summons and Complaint" will give notice to the resident as to the date and time he/she will need to appear in District Court.
+If the tenant has not vacated after the three-day period, a "Summons and Complaint" (begins legal action) may be served on the tenant.
+The "Summons and Complaint" will give notice to the tenant as to the date and time he/she will need to appear in District Court.
 A court hearing must take place within three to 15 days after service of the Summons and Complaint on the tenant.
 If the tenant cannot be found in the county by proof of sheriff or process server, and the attempt to serve the summons has been made at least once between the hours of 6 p.m. and 10 p.m., and an affidavit has been filed stating that the tenant cannot be found or the belief that the tenant is not in this state and copy of the summons has been mailed to the last known address of the tenant, service of the summons may be made by the sheriff or process server by posting (the summons) on the door of the unit.
 At the hearing, both landlord and tenant will be asked to give their respective side of the story.

-C. The judge will then deliver his/her decision.
+The judge will then deliver his/her decision.
 If the judge decides the tenant has no legal reason for refusing to leave, the judge will order the tenant to vacate.
 If the tenant fails to vacate, after being court ordered to do so, the judge will order the sheriff to force the tenant out.
 The tenant's property will be placed in storage.
 To get the property back, the tenant must pay the sheriff's fee, moving, and storage costs.
 If the tenant shows the court that vacating immediately is a substantial hardship on the tenant or the tenant's family, and eviction is not based on a disturbance of the peace, the court may allow reasonable time for the tenant to vacate, not to exceed five days.
 The judge can also find that the landlord has no legal reason to evict the tenant.

-In the event the tenant does not remove belongings after the eviction judgment has been obtained, the lanlord can remove the belongings from the rental unit and the sheriff will insure that the peace is not disturbed during that process.
+In the event the tenant does not remove belongings after the eviction judgment has been obtained, the landlord can remove the belongings from the rental unit and the sheriff will insure that the peace is not disturbed during that process.
 The tenant is responsible for all moving expenses and storage costs incurred by the landlord.
-Per the abandoned property law, the landlord must store the property for a period of at least 30 days.
+Per the abandoned property law, the landlord must store the property for a period of at least 28 days.

 Contrary to popular belief, tenants may be evicted during the winter months.